trixie909/LidAngleSensor/README.md

 It was introduced with the 2019 16-inch MacBook Pro.
 If your laptop is newer, you probably have it.

+**My laptop should have it, why doesn't it show up?**

+I've only tested this on my M4 MacBook Pro and have hard-coded it to look for a specific sensor.
+If that doesn't work, try running [this script](https://gist.github.com/samhenrigold/42b5a92d1ee8aaf2b840be34bff28591) and report the output in [an issue](https://github.com/samhenrigold/LidAngleSensor/issues/new/choose).

 **Can I use this on my iMac?**

 Not yet tested.
 Feel free to slam your computer into your desk and make a PR with your results.